pudszttiot/QRify/README.md

 ## Contributing

 Contributions and feedback are welcome!
-Feel free to submit issues, feature requests, or pull requests to enhance ENTER.APP.NAME.HERE.
+Feel free to submit issues, feature requests, or pull requests to enhance QRify.

 ## License